 Welcome to Orman House Historic State Park

-Built in 1838 by Thomas Orman, this antebellum home overlooks the Apalachicola River and was used for both business and social gatherings.
+Built in 1838 by Thomas Orman, this antebellum home overlooking the Apalachicola River was used for both business and social gatherings.

 Orman was a cotton merchant and businessman in Apalachicola from 1834 to the 1880s.
 He helped the tiny town become one of the Gulf Coast’s most important cotton exporting ports by the mid-19th century.

 The house features details of both Federal and Greek revival styles with wooden mantelpieces, molded plaster cornices and wide heart-pine floorboards.

 Visit the adjoining Chapman Botanical Gardens, which honors Dr. Alvin Chapman, a distinguished 19th-century botanist.
 Enjoy the butterfly garden, other botanical features, walkways and open spaces.
-Also enjoy the Three Soldiers Detail, a bronze replica of the Vietnam memorial statue in Washington, D.C.
+Be sure to visit the Three Soldiers Detail, a bronze replica of the Vietnam memorial statue in Washington, D.C.